Posts

 12 minutes to read — 2409 words

 I’ve experimented with server-side JavaScript in the past, but I finally had an opportunity to dig in and actually build a website with it.
 I have a lot of experience with JavaScript in general; one of my major professional projects over the past few years was developing a complex web application entirely in JavaScript.
 For a number of reasons, I had to work only with vanilla JavaScript (no frameworks or libraries like jQuery).
+But server-side Javsacript is an enitrely different challenge.

 Ten Albums in Ten Days